 Self-advocacy means communicating on your own behalf, letting others know what you need, and taking action in a direct and respectful manner.

-For example, if you are at a store and a clerk ignores you, you are able to ask in a polite way to be served.
+For example, if you are at a store and a clerk ignores you, self-advocacy could be asking in a polite way to be served.

 What does it mean to be an advocate for yourself as well as others, and how does that relate to bullying prevention?